 This is our animal day!
 We support the ethical treatment and interaction with animals and fully support the works of the Wildlife Friends of Thailand project.
 We spend a full day at their remote wildlife refuge property, 2.5 hours south of Bangkok feeding, walking and washing elephants, meeting several different species of unique monkeys, bears, and all kinds of exotic creatures!
 This day will not just allow us the opportunity to get face to face with flying squirrels, jackals, langurs, gibbons, and more, but will also allow us to learn through their stories.
 We return to Bangkok this evening to prepare for our journey onwards to Cambodia tomorrow!

 It's time to say goodbye-for-now to the 12-day travelers before we jet off on a 1-hour flight to one of the 7 wonders of the world - the famous temples of Angkor!
 We'll touch down in the Cambodian city of Siem Reap, home to the spectacular ancient temple complex and a unique city full of new sights and smells.
 We'll spend our time here with a local guide who will join us in exploring the beautiful lost city of Angkor.
-It's an awe-inspiring experience sure to make everyone at home jealous, and it's our last bit of time together before heading back to Bangkok airport on the night of day 14.
+It's an awe-inspiring experience sure to make everyone at home jealous.

 Our trip together comes to an end here in Siem Reap on the 15th day and you're welcome to depart any time on this day, but don't worry, Thailand & Cambodia will be waiting for ya to come back!
 We encourage all travelers use Siem Reap's international airport (REP) to head home or onwards to more adventures.